Labour CND’s getting a make-over

 2. The government, without any public consultation or parliamentary debate, is making us a target and putting us at risk from nuclear accidents without any emergency plans in place.

-This Branch resolves
+This [Branch/CLP] resolves

 Military spending: a lesson from history

-Surrender after the fall of Singapore, 1942
+Above: surrender after the fall of Singapore, 1942

 Labour CND Vice Chair, Christine Shawcroft reminds us not all examples of increasing military spending are positive.